-A hybrid solar panel (more correctly defined as a PVT collector, an acronym P hoto V oltaic and T hermal) is a device that allows the conversion of the energy radiated by the sun partly into electrical energy and partly into thermal energy through the combination of the effect of a photovoltaic module and a thermal solar panel (photovoltaic cogeneration).
+A hybrid solar panel (more correctly defined as a PVT collector, an acronym P hoto V oltaic and T hermal) is an apparatus that allows the conversion of energy radiated by the sun in part into electrical energy and in part into thermal energy by combining of the effect of a photovoltaic module and a thermal solar panel (photovoltaic cogeneration).

-Therefore, a hybrid solar panel is composed of a photovoltaic collector to which a heat exchanger is associated, capable of heating a fluid thanks to the part of the solar radiation not converted into electrical energy.
+Therefore, a hybrid solar panel is made up of a photovoltaic collector to which a heat exchanger is associated, capable of heating a fluid thanks to the part of the solar radiation not converted into electrical energy.

-By way of example, for polycrystalline cells with a typical yield decay rate of the order of 0.39% / ° C (relative), a yield of 17% at 25 ° C falls to 14% at about 70 ° C.
+As an example, for polycrystalline cells with a typical yield decay rate of the order of 0.39% / ° C (relative), a yield of 17% at 25 ° C drops to 14% at approximately 70 ° C.

 Structure of a PVT hybrid solar collector